arunn/console_detective/README.md

 end
 ~~~

 If you are using rails, place this file in `config/initializers` folder and run `rails console`.
 Otherwise, `irb -r ./console_detective.rb` or `pry -r ./console_detective.rb` will load the respective consoles with `console_detective` loaded with modified config.
+You can also modify `~/.irbrc` or `~/.pryrc` with `require console_detective.rb` to load the modified config by default.

 ## Development